Shahupdates/AsmShellCliRust/README.md

 - `rustyline`: A crate for readline-like functionality.
 - `unicorn_engine`: A crate for the Unicorn CPU emulator.

-Make sure to install these dependencies before running the application.
+Make sure to include these dependencies in your project's `Cargo.toml` file to ensure that the application compiles and runs correctly.

+## Contributing

+Contributions to `AsmShellCliRust` are welcome!
+If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Shahupdates/AsmShellCliRust/blob/main/LICENSE) file for more information.